 - Thermoelectric Generators

 The alkali metals used in high-temperature heat pipes are extremely reactive to water or air, so achieving purity and containment is of the utmost importance.
-The ACT facility is one of the few commercial facilities set up to safely handle the construction of these types of heat pipes.
-We have the dedicated lab space, safety measures, and experienced personnel to make and deliver properly sealed vessels that will safely operate for a long lifetime.
+The ACT facility is one of the few commercial facilities set up to safely handle the construction of these unique heat pipes.
+ACT has a dedicated lab space, trusted safety measures, and experienced personnel to make and deliver properly sealed vessels that will safely operate and have a long life.